rzc0d3r/ESET-KeyGen/wiki/KeyGenerator.md

   2. Wait until appears you will see *"Solve the captcha on the page manually!!!"*.
 Next, you will see a captcha with text input in the browser window created.
 You solve it and then just do nothing, the algorithm will do everything for you!

-  3. Wait until you will see the account data
+  3. Wait until you will see the license data
   > This information will also be written to a file named "Today date - ESET ACCOUNTS.txt"

   ![Windows](https://github.com/rzc0d3r/ESET-KeyGen/blob/main/img/endpoint_key_run_win.png)